beneslami/cp_variant/README.md

 ![picture](open_correlation.png)

 ## mmap:
-Data for systemcalls which are used in mmap program are as below:
+Data for system calls which are used in mmap program are as below:

 |open	| lseek |	mmap	| memcpy |	munmep |	overall |
 |---|----|---|---|---|---|